-Knowing what’s on the minds of the masses can give an organization an undeniable power.
-Advantage over competitors is a sword we all wish to wield, with insight a formidable weapon that can lead to many gains across the business.
+Knowing what’s on the minds of the masses can give an organization undeniable power.
+The advantage over competitors is a sword we all wish to wield, with insight a formidable weapon that can lead to many gains across the business.

 Using your customer feedback to track your quality control measures is an essential first step in moving toward improved quality control.
-The second step is ensuring your systems can handle input on everything from first point of contact, to resolution management.
-Dealing with criticism for a service delivery faults is essential to managing customer’s expectation, but imagine what this critique can provide, on an internal quality assurance level.
+The second step is ensuring your systems can handle input on everything from the first point of contact to resolution management.
+Dealing with criticism for service delivery faults is essential to managing customer’s expectations, but imagine what this critique can provide, on an internal quality assurance level.
 A correctly implemented system will ensure awareness of the more common areas of complaint.

 From there, it’s up to you.

 Make no mistake, your customers can give you a strong impression of how they are feeling, with a simple raising of an eyebrow, but we need more if we are to gain a clearer vision of the real issues.